Deploying a Socks5 Proxy

 Attention

-Your computer or server must be a Linux system.
-Other systems do not support specifying network interfaces.
+Your computer or server must be running a Linux system, as specifying network interfaces is not supported on other operating systems.

 docker run -it --rm --net host --name socks -e LOGIN=username -e PASSWORD=passwd -e DEV=eth0 rev1si0n/socks5

-If you have met all the prerequisites for using UDP, use the following command:
+If you have already met all prerequisites for using UDP, use the following command instead:

 docker run -it --rm --net host --name socks -e LOGIN=username -e PASSWORD=passwd rev1si0n/socks5